qiemem/ControlFlowExtension/README.md

 `cf:else <reporter task or command task>`

 `cf:else` creates a case where the condition is always true.
 Thus, it allows you to create a case that will be run if all the other cases fail.
 You should almost always finish up a chain of cases with `cf:else`.
-However, if you'd you prefer to error rather than have a default case, you can replace `cf:else` with `[]`, like so:
+However, if you'd prefer to error rather than have a default case, you can replace `cf:else` with `[]`, like so:

 ```
 let x -5